JetBrains/kotlin-web-site/pages/docs/tutorials/native/basic-kotlin-native-app.md

 </div>
 </div>

-Depending on the platform, we use different [functions](/docs/reference/building-mpp-with-gradle.html), e.g. `macosX64`, `mingwX64`, `linuxX64`,
+Depending on the target platform, we use different [functions](/docs/reference/building-mpp-with-gradle.html), e.g. `macosX64`, `mingwX64`, `linuxX64`,
 to create the Kotlin target.
+The function name is the platform for which we compile our code.
-These functions take the target name as the parameter, `"native"` in our case.
-It is used in the task and folder names below.
+These functions optionally take the target name as a parameter, which is `"native"` in our case.
+The specified target name is used to generate source paths and task names in the project.

 We need to create an empty
 <span class="multi-language-span" data-lang="kotlin">